kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/sentinel.md

 ### Prepare Redis Sentinel Database

 Now, we are going to deploy a `RedisSentinel` instance with version `6.2.7` and a `Redis` database with version `6.2.5`.
-Then, in the next section we are going to apply horizontal scaling on the sentinel and the database using `RedisOpsRequest` CRD
+Then, in the next section we are going to apply horizontal scaling on the sentinel and the database using `RedisSentinelOpsRequest` and `RedisOpsRequest` CRD.

 ### Deploy RedisSentinel :